 Only full academic year approvals are granted.
 If students do not receive full approval they will not have the opportunity for future consideration within that academic year.

 Additionally, if a student withdraws from the institution any University housing contracts, agreements or approvals that existed (on or off campus) will automatically become null.

+If final approval is granted, the student has sole responsibility for locating a rental property, negotiating with the landlord and signing a lease.
 Because of liability concerns, the University is not involved in inspecting non-University-owned facilities located off campus and cannot determine whether the facility is safe, sanitary and in compliance with local ordinances.
 Students and parents are advised to note that there is a Lewisburg borough ordinance that limits the number of unrelated persons living together in a rental unit to three.

 The University does not provide residential life services for those living off campus and does not approve facilities or directly supervise students off campus.